š§ Mental Model: Organizing Playing Cards

 š® Interactive Bubble Sort

-4 Selection Sort: Finding the Minimum
+Step 3: Selection Sort - Finding the Minimum

 šÆ The Selection Sort Strategy